SnootyMonkey/coming-soon/README.md

 **1)** Signup for Heroku and setup the Heroku tools on your machine (if you've never used Heroku before).

-Follow the [Getting Started with Heroku](https://devcenter.heroku.com/articles/quickstart) quick start steps to setup your free and instant account and the heroku toolbelt on your local machine.
+Follow the [Getting Started with Heroku](https://devcenter.heroku.com/articles/quickstart) quick start steps to setup your free and instant account and the Heroku toolbelt on your local machine.

 **2)** Download coming-soon.